Exam Certification FAQ

 What happens if I register for an exam and the registration limit is reached prior to my application being processed?

-The exam payment will be held on file and AAPC will contact you to schedule you in an upcoming exam date in your area that is convenient for you.
+The exam payment will be held on file and you will receive emailed instructions on how to register for any upcoming exam date in your area that is convenient for you.
 Please make sure you are adding your current email as this is how we will be contacting you.

 What are the requirements for my letters of recommendation for education and work experience verification (apprentice designation)?